gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Faster clean checkout builds

 Gradle now stores more state in the Gradle user home instead of the project directory.
 Clean checkout builds on CI should now be faster as long as the user home is preserved.

-### Support for projects with auxiliary publications

-Projects which add additional publications with the maven-publish or ivy-publish plugins (e.g. publishing test fixtures along with the main code) can now be depended on by other projects in the same build.
-This was a common blocker for users adopting those plugins.

 ### Java and Groovy compiler no longer leak file descriptors